 In 1927 additional lots were purchased, and a brick building was erected at a cost of $102,000..
 This building housed 281 students.
 It still functions as the middle section of the Sherman Elementary building.
 In 1948 the Beechwood School District was incorporated into Sherman School.
 The Beechwood School building was moved to Sherman to help accommodate the student body of 375.

 In 1953 the Omaha School Board approved construction of two brick additions to the main building at a cost of $342,000.
 This project added seven classrooms and a library to the north side, and a gym and cafeteria to the south side of the original building.
 At the same time the old Beechwood building was moved to the grounds of Saratoga School for use as an annex there.
 The frame buildings, including the original 1888 structure, were auctioned off.
 In 1965 Sherman School had an enrollment of 560 students in kindergarten through eighth grade.

 1976 brought many changes: Sherman seventh and eighth grade students began attending McMillan Junior High School, students from the former Pershing School came to Sherman Elementary School, and a desegregation plan was adopted for all Omaha Public Schools.
 Sherman and Miller Park elementary schools were "paired schools" under the plan.
 Sherman area students attended Sherman for kindergarten and first grades, went to Miller Park for grades two through four, and then returned to Sherman for grades five and six.

-Sherman Elementary School became one of the first Title I School wide buildings in O.P.S. in 1995.
+Sherman Elementary School became one of the first Title I School wide buildings in Omaha Public Schools in 1995.
 This allowed all Sherman students to receive additional resources and assistance in reading and math.
 In 1999, the Omaha Public Schools implemented a neighborhood schools plan.
 As part of this plan, Sherman became an academy school with smaller class sizes and an emphasis on reading, writing, and math achievement.